shmam/foodie/README.md

 # hackathon

 ## Team
+This team participated in the 2017 Summer Internship for Optum (`NC021`) and have stayed connected since!
+As a group, we are continuining trying to learn and leverage fun technologies to do our life's best work.

 Name | Bitmoji | Role | Team
 ------------ | ------------- | ------------- | -------------
 Jay Park| <img style = "text-align: center" src="https://github.optum.com/PeanutButterers/hackathon/blob/master/assets/images/bitmoji/jay.png" width="200" height="200">| Software Engineer | Jetson